Can You Store Pool Chemicals in a Deck Box? Safety Guide

 Ventilation System

 Your deck box needs built-in vents or the ability to add them.
-Drill several 1/2-inch holes near the top and bottom of opposite sides to create cross-ventilation.
-Install weatherproof vents to keep rain out while allowing air circulation.
+If your deck box lacks ventilation, install weatherproof vents near the top and bottom of opposite sides to create cross-ventilation.
+Avoid simple drilled holes which can allow water entry and may void warranties.
 This prevents chlorine gas buildup, which can occur when liquid chlorine or calcium hypochlorite breaks down.

 UV-Resistant Materials